 Karl J. Sjolund

-Karl Sjolund began his tenure at SAS on July 1, 2016, and was formerly installed as Head of School on September 23, 2016.
+Karl Sjolund began his tenure at SAS on July 1, 2016, and was formally installed as Head of School on September 23, 2016.
 Sjolund, a boarding school graduate himself, has devoted his career to living and working in boarding schools.
 He formerly led Salem Academy, a boarding and day school, like SAS, with both an essential church affiliation and a reciprocal relationship with its neighboring college.
 He is a man of great faith, confirmed in the Episcopal Church, and committed to the Episcopal educational model that values diversity in culture and thought.

 During a 20-year career at his alma mater, Virginia Episcopal School, Sjolund served in a wide range of administrative positions, taught, and coached.
 An active leader in the field of education, he is former treasurer of the board of North Carolina Association of Independent Schools and former advisory board member of World View at UNC Chapel Hill.